The polytope of all $q$-rank functions: Representable q -polymatroids

 The parameters $n,m,k,d$ of a rank-metric code are related by the following inequality known as Singleton bound (see e.g. \cite{de78}):

 Codes whose parameters meet the Singleton bound with equality are called \textbf{maximum rank distance} codes or \textbf{MRD} for short.

 It is known that an $\F_q$-linear subspace of $\F_q^{n\times m}$ induces a $q$-polymatroid; see \cite{gorla2019rank, shiromoto2019codes}.
-One way to describe this correspondence is as follows. \begin{definition} Let $C$ be an $\F_q$-$[n\times m,k]$ rank-metric code.
-For each subspace $X\in\mL(E)$, we define
+One way to describe this correspondence is as follows.
+Also for this section, we consider $E=\F_q^n$ and $\mL(E)$ the collection of all subspaces of $E$.
+For $U\in\mL(E)$, we denote by $U^\perp$ the orthogonal complement of $U$ with respect to the standard inner product.
+By a slight abuse of notation, we use the same symbol to denote both the orthogonal complement of a space and the dual of a code.
+This distinction should be clear from the context and should not cause confusion. \begin{definition} Let $C$ be an $\F_q$-$[n\times m,k]$ rank-metric code.
+For each subspace $U\in\mL(E)$, we define

 It is immediate to see that for every $U\in\mL(E)$, $C(U)$ is an $\F_q$-subspace of $\F_q^{n\times m}$.
 Let

 Then $(\mL(E),\rho)$ is a $q$-polymatroid \cite[Theorem 5.3]{gorla2019rank} and we denote it by $\mM[C]$. \end{definition}